EnergyInnovation/eps-docs/docs/models/us.md

   * Correct methodological error in how a ban on CCUS retrofits can be applied
   * Correct methodological error in RPS dispatch of certain resources that could lead to overgeneration
 * Data Updates
   * Update handling of hydro dispatch
- * Update
   * Data correction in file indst/PERAC for methane abatement potential
   * Data correction in file indst/BIFUbC for LPG energy demand
   * Data correction in file elec/BPSpUGBDC for phaseout of battery storage tax credits
   * Updated curve parameters for clean dispatchable supply
   * Updated the NDC scenario to start implementing policies in 2025, and modify the enhanced rock weathering setting

 ### **4.0.0.1 - July 8, 2024**